The dynamics of discovery and the Heaps-Zipf relationship: Influence of temporal correlations on Heaps' law

 \section{Influence of temporal correlations on Heaps' law}

-We compare here datasets documenting very different processes: individual music listening histories on a streaming platform; individual web browsing histories; and written texts from English language literature.
-Despite their differences, these systems have all been previously analyzed as instances of general processes of human exploration, discovery, or innovation~\cite{cherifi_returners_2016, tria_dynamics_2014, di_bona_dynamics_2025}.
+We compare here datasets documenting very different processes: individual listening histories on a music streaming platform; individual web browsing histories; and written texts from English language literature.
+Despite their differences, these systems have all been previously analyzed as instances of general processes of human exploration, discovery, or innovation~\cite{cherifi_returners_2016, tria_dynamics_2014, di_bona_dynamics_2025, louail_headphones_2017}.
 In particular, for music listening and written text, these dynamics have been quantitatively described within the Heaps’ law framework, where the scaling exponent $\alpha$ of the type–token relation (see Eq.~\ref{eq:Heaps}) is interpreted as a quantitative signature of the underlying discovery process.

-More specifically, we contrast the classical case of vocabulary growth in written texts (English literary classics) with that of individual users who progressively listen to new tracks on a music streaming platform over the course of several years --- that is, the growth of their personal musical `vocabulary'.
-In addition, we analyze a complementary dataset of digital exploration consisting in individual web browsing histories over a month~\cite{kulshrestha_web_2021}.
-For these three case studies, we compute the scaling exponents obtained by fitting Heaps' law (see Eq.~\eqref{eq:Heaps}) to both the original token discovery sequences and their reshuffled counterparts.
-The reshuffled sequences correspond to a scenario in which each token is drawn independently at random from the empirical rank–frequency distribution $p(r)$.
+More specifically, we contrast the classical case of vocabulary growth in written texts (English literary classics) with that of individual users who as time goes by listen to new tracks on a music streaming platform over the course of 5 years --- that is, we study the growth of their personal musical `vocabulary'.
+Following previous work ~\cite{di_bona_dynamics_2025, moscati_familiarizing_2025}, each individual track is considered a distinct type, meaning that discovery is defined as the first appearance of a given track in an individual user’s listening history, regardless of the artist, genre, or album they come from (see \textit{Appendix A} for details on datasets).
+In addition, we analyze a complementary dataset of digital exploration consisting in individual web browsing histories collected over a month~\cite{kulshrestha_web_2021}.
+In this case a type is considered to be a domain name, and we ignore subdomains or sections within a website, i.e. browsing two distinct pages from the same website are here considered as two tokens but one and only type.

+Since we are interested in modeling individual trajectories, we therefore characterize discovery as the first encounter of an item (or type) for each individual separately, regardless of others.
+The role and meaning of these discoveries for individuals, as well as the concrete opportunities for discovery associated with the "novelties" (i.e., the appearance of new types~\cite{tria_dynamics_2014}, which represent potential discoveries for each individual), vary across the different datasets.
+We return to these points in the following section, as they provide interpretation perspectives.